enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/raycast.md

 ;;;;;

-Gives a unit vector representing the side of the block that is hit.
+Returns a unit vector representing the side of the block that is hit.